-We advanced the chromatin conformation change code (4C) theory for the bio-system to gain new cell function through irreversible creation of chromatin structure plasticity with epigenetic modifications via a lot of generations.
-The 4C theory had been studied under worst research environments, i.e., without any research grants, in our spare time from main research projects and that by only a womanpower.
-The 4C theory is the typical fruit of my serendipity and the outcome of some 10 years of my small research group.
-This article describes real course/history of our researches prior to the 4C theory, my personal interpretation of concept on life phenomena, and experiences and opinions as a life scientist.
+We advanced the chromatin conformation change code (4C) theory for the bio-system to gain un-programmed and new cell functions by means of irreversible creation of the chromatin structure plasticity with epigenetic modifications through various generations.
+The 4C theory had been studied under worst research environments, i.e., without any research grants, in our spare time from our main research projects and that only by a womanpower.
+The 4C theory is the typical fruit of my serendipity and also the outcome of some 10 years of my small research group.
+Here, I described the real course and the history of the researches prior to the 4C theory, my personal interpretation of concept on life phenomena, and experiences and opinions as a life scientist.

-In eukaryotes, alterations in chromatin structure are remarkably involved in regulation of gene expression, and replication, repair and recombination of DNA and so on [1-5].
-Furthermore, in higher eukaryotes, such alterations participate decisively in development and differentiation of cells, e.g., lymphocytes [6-12], and then determine specificity of diverse cell types.
-Among several epigenetic modifications of chromatin structure, chemical modification of Lys (K) residues of core histones H2A, H2B, H3 and H4 with acetyl group should be major one [13-26].
-Of various chromatin-modifying enzymes participating in alterations of chromatin structure, histone acetyltransferase(s) (HATs) and deacetylase(s) (HDACs) cooperatively control acetylation and deacetylation levels of particular Lys residues of core histones [27-37].
+In eukaryotes, alterations in the chromatin structure are remarkably involved in regulations of gene expression, and DNA replication, repair and recombination and others [1-5].
+Furthermore, in higher eukaryotes, such alterations decisively participate in the development and differentiation of cells, e.g., lymphocytes [6-12], and then determine specificity of diverse cell types.
+Among several epigenetic modifications of the chromatin structure, the chemical modification of specific Lys (K) residues of core histones H2A, H2B, H3 and H4 with acetyl group is major one [13-26]. chromatin-modifying enzymes participating in alterations of the chromatin structure, histone acetyltransferase(s) (HATs) and histone deacetylase(s) (HDACs) cooperatively control acetylation and deacetylation levels of specific Lys residues of core histones [27-37].
 However, my research group had mainly studied on structures (nucleotide sequences, transcriptional elements and/or genome organizations) of core histones and linker histone H1 of chickens until ~20 years ago (~1995) [38-47].
-Prior to these researches, during more past ~25 years (started from the master course of graduate school), I had mainly studied on determination of amino acid sequences of protein (cytochrome c of bonito), in vitro and in vivo protein (ovalbumin) acetylation and synthesis in hen's oviduct, RNA synthesis by RNA polymerase of Bacillus subtilis during sporulation, 2D-PAGE analysis of proteins, and structure and function of DNA binding proteins and so on [48-59].
-Figuratively speaking, if my whole researches are likened to a game, those must be pre-run of the hop, step and jump.
+Prior to these researches, during more past ~25 years (started from the master course of graduate school), I had mainly studied on determination of amino acid sequences of protein (cytochrome c of bonito), in vitro and in vivo protein (ovalbumin) acetylation and synthesis in hen's oviduct, RNA synthesis by RNA polymerase of Bacillus subtilis during sporulation, two-dimensional gel electrophoresis (2D-PAGE) analysis of proteins, and structure and function of DNA binding proteins and others [48-59].
+Figuratively speaking, if my whole researches are likened to a game, these studies must be the pre-run of the hop, step and jump.

-In the midst of the above-mentioned studies on structures of histone genes, the DT40 cell line, which was derived from chicken pre-B lymphocyte cells [60], was reported to possess an ability of homologous recombination with a very high frequency and to be a powerful system for gene targeting techniques [61, 62].
+In the midst of the above-mentioned studies on the structures of various histone genes, the ALV-transformed DT40 cell line, which was derived from chicken pre-B lymphocyte cells [60], was reported to possess an ability of homologous recombination with a very high frequency and to be a powerful system for gene targeting techniques [61, 62].
 An approach using the gene targeting techniques in DT40 cells was very advantageous for clarifying not only specific and/or limited functions in the B lymphocyte cell lineage but also fundamental and/or common phenomena in higher eukaryotic cells.
-I was confident that even my small group could continue any of researches using the ALV-transformed chicken DT40 cell line, although both of the start and continuance of those using model animals (such as mice and rats) should be very hard for us due to insufficient grants and manpower.
-In addition, I was fully convinced that peculiar knowledge on basic bio-systems obtained in DT40 cells could be universally expanded for understanding of fundamental and complex bio-systems in higher eukaryotes.
-Because almost all manners of the most essential life phenomena, including central dogma, which had been elucidated in phage, prokaryote (especially E. coli) and/or yeast systems, could be thoroughly applicable to higher eukaryotes.
+I was confident that even my small group can continue any of researches using the chicken DT40 cell line, although both of the start and the continuance of researches using model animals (such as mice and rats, etc.) are very hard for us because of insufficient grants and manpower.
+In addition, I was fully convinced that the peculiar knowledge concerning basic bio-systems obtained in DT40 cells can be universally expanded to understand fundamental and complex bio-systems in higher eukaryotes.
+It is because that almost all ways of the most essential life phenomena, including "central dogma", which had been elucidated in phage, prokaryote (especially E. coli) and/or yeast systems, can be thoroughly applicable to higher eukaryotic systems.